-- Objects - Data and its associated metadata are organized as Web-based resources.
+- Objects – Data and its associated metadata are organizes as Web-based resources.

-Each of these data storage levels is commonly associated with a type of technical interface that corresponds to a particular type of cloud storage device and cloud storage service used to expose its API (Figure 1).
+Each of these storage levels is commonly associated with a certain type of technical interface which corresponds to a particular type of cloud storage device and cloud storage service used to expose its API (Figure A.18).